Kairat “The Kazakh” Akhmetov (24-1) has not had an easy life, but has always managed to find a way to push his way through.

 “Honestly, in my mind, I never thought I would finish my career because of the injury.
 So even when it was very hard, and thoughts of retirement started to pop out in my head more often, deep inside I knew I could not leave that way, and I had more things to accomplish.”

-Despite overcoming the biggest obstacle of his career, Akhmetov lost his title.
+Despite overcoming the biggest obstacle of his career, Akhmetov lost his title to Moraes in his return bout at ONE: KINGS & CONQUERORS.
 However, he wasted no time in letting his future intentions be known.
 He wants to regain the ONE Flyweight World Championship, and begin another reign of dominance that will once again crown him the best flyweight martial artist on the planet.

 Akhmetov may have never been as motivated as he is right now.
 Now training at Tiger Muay Thai & MMA in Phuket, Thailand, with smart coaches, valued teammates, and family by his side, “The Kazakh” knows that it has taken a huge collaborative effort to build him into the mega athlete that he is today.

 “It is crucial to have family and the right people with you,” he says.
 “I do not believe in the concept of a self-made man.
 We all achieve something because of the help of others.
 That is why is important to have support, and also to give back to others, too.”

 Though Akhmetov was able to persevere through his trials and tribulations, he is fully aware that there are many individuals who have lost motivation in their respective life journeys.

 So for those who may be at a crossroads, the former world champion has a few gems of advice that have helped him stay the course.

 “First, always remember why you started, and what made you do it in the beginning.
 Second, you should know that it is always too soon to quit — if you quit, you will betray yourself.
 And third, always remember that a lot of people are counting on you, and you cannot let them down,” he shares.